Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: Conclusions

-\paragraph{Conclusions} In this letter, we presented novel numerical results for the Casimir amplitude in critical $\Orth(N)$ models with $N=1$, $2$, $3$, $4$ and $6$, obtained by means of a new type of non-equilibrium Monte Carlo algorithm to compute second derivatives on the lattice.
-The results for $N=4$ and $6$ are new, and $N=3$ has never been determined before with lattice methods.
+In this contribution, we presented novel numerical results for the Casimir amplitude in critical $\Orth(N)$ models with $N=1$, $2$, $3$, $4$ and $6$, obtained by means of a new type of non-equilibrium Monte Carlo algorithm to compute second derivatives on the lattice.
+The results for $N=4$ and $6$ are new, and $N=3$ has never been determined before with Monte-Carlo-based methods.

 NEMC, providing a well understood and scalable method to compute differences of free energies, combined with the slab-exchange algorithm that we introduced in this work, enables a precise treatment of the systematic effects in the calculation of the critical Casimir amplitude, leading to high-precision results.